Deepaksujay/Pneumonia-Data-Set/README.md

 # Pneumonia-Data-Set
-Machine Learning Logistic Regression Model which was Trained on 5000+ Penumonia Data samples
+Machine Learning Logistic Regression Model which was Trained on 5000+ Penumonia Data samples.This set has two parts one is test and other is train where train data set has 5000+ images and test has 500+ approx. All images were first converted to 100X100 matrix and stored in an npz file.
+And then we balanced the data set so that model will be more accurate, though sample number might decrease considerably.
+And then the categorical values are mapped to 0's and 1's respectively.
+And at last the inputs were resized from 100X100 to 10000 for the sake of model, and from there SciKitLearn did the heavy part ;)
+>> Achieved an accuracy of 65.7%.
+And this is for Logistic Regression model and not CNN or not even Deep NN!